 Although long-term treatment with H2 blockers, proton pump inhibitors, or misoprostol reduces the risk of recurrence, their routine use for this purpose is not recommended.
 However, patients who require NSAIDs after having had a peptic ulcer are candidates for long-term therapy, as are those with a marginal ulcer or prior perforation or bleeding.

 Patients with H. pylori–associated ulcers have a 3- to 6-fold increased risk of gastric cancer Stomach Cancer Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
 Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more later in life.
 There is no increased risk of cancer with ulcers of other etiology.

 Treatment of gastric and duodenal ulcers requires eradication of H. pylori Treatment Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
 Infection may be asymptomatic or... read more when present (see also the American College of Gastroenterology’s 2017 guidelines for the treatment of Helicobacter pylori infection) and a reduction of gastric acidity.
 For duodenal ulcers, it is particularly important to suppress nocturnal acid secretion.

-Methods of decreasing acidity include a number of drugs, all of which are effective but which vary in cost, duration of therapy, and convenience of dosing.
-In addition, mucosal-protective drugs (eg, sucralfate) and acid-reducing surgical procedures may be used.
-Drug therapy is discussed elsewhere ( see Drug Treatment of Gastric Acidity Drug Treatment of Gastric Acidity Drugs for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
-Some drugs are used in regimens for treating Helicobacter pylori... read more ).
+Methods of decreasing acidity include a number of medications, all of which are effective but which vary in cost, duration of therapy, and convenience of dosing.
+In addition, mucosal-protective medications (eg, sucralfate) and acid-reducing surgical procedures may be used.
+Medications Medications for the Treatment of Gastric Acidity Medications for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some medications are used in regimens for treating Helicobacter... read more are discussed elsewhere.